PANTHER Installation Guide¤

 Overview¤

-This document provides instructions for installing and setting up the PANTHER system on your environment.
+This document provides instructions for installing and setting up the PANTHER system on your environment with the new enhanced Click-based CLI featuring improved user experience and comprehensive command structure.

 Prerequisites¤